 Derived Concentration Guideline Levels (DCGLs).
 Radionuclide-specific concentration limits used by the licensee during decommissioning to achieve the regulatory dose standard that permits the release of the property and termination of the license.
+The DCGL applicable to the average concentration over a survey unit is called the DCGL ${\rm W}$ .
+The DCGL applicable to limited areas of elevated concentrations within a survey unit is called the DCGL ${\rm EMC}$ .

-Dose.
-Dose or radiation dose is a generic term that means absorbed dose, dose equivalent, effective dose equivalent, committed dose equivalent, committed effective dose equivalent, or total effective dose equivalent, as defined in other paragraphs of 10 CFR 20.1003 (see 10 CFR 20.1003).
+Dose (or radiation dose).
+A generic term that means absorbed dose, dose equivalent, effective dose equivalent, committed dose equivalent, committed effective dose equivalent, or total effective dose equivalent, as defined in other paragraphs of 10 CFR 20.1003 (see 10 CFR 20.1003).
 In this NUREG report, dose generally refers to total effective dose equivalent (TEDE).